Shutdown halted crash probes, could cost critical evidence

 The agency said it couldn’t evaluate six other accidents to figure out if it should send investigators.

 The crash that killed seven people occurred Jan.
 3 on Interstate 75 near Gainesville, Florida.
+A church van packed with children from Louisiana was headed to Walt Disney World when it got caught in the fiery pileup involving two 18-wheelers.
+Seven people, including five of the youngsters and two truck drivers, died in the crash.

+The other vehicle crash involved a tractor-trailer and a school bus New Jersey in which 15 people were hurt, the NTSB said.
+In addition, the agency also didn’t send investigators to three marine accidents that it would have under normal circumstances, the statement said.

+The NTSB is now deciding whether it should send investigators to the crash scenes, or just go directly to wreckage in storage facilities.